mukeshvariya/queryhelper/README.md

 ## How to use?
 This is very simple use in your existing project to improve development level.

-First import the class using Laravel sytem
+First import the class using Laravel sytem<br />
 `use QueryHelper\QueryHelper;`

-Now in your controller function
+Now in your controller function<br />
 `QueryHelper::leftJoin(ModelQueryVariable, ChildClass::class);`